portworx/px-docs/secrets/portworx-with-dcos-secrets.md

   --secret pwx/secrets/cluster-wide-secret-key
 Successfully set cluster secret key
 ```
 This command needs to be run just once for the cluster.
-If you have added the cluster secret key through the config.json, the above command will overwrite it.
+If you have added the [cluster secret key through the *config.json*](#update-configjson-for-existing-installation), the above command will overwrite it.
 Even on subsequent Portworx restarts, the cluster secret key in *config.json* will be ignored for the one set through the CLI.

 #### (Optional) Authenticating with DC/OS Secrets using Portworx cli